 A computer with reliable high-speed connection to the Internet, a small grubstake, and the information in this book are all that are needed to begin trading currencies.
-You do not even need the grubstake to practice on a demo account.
+You do not even need the grubstake to practice on; a free demo account is offered by all retail FOREX brokers.
+In fact, I encourage you to open at least one demo account early in this book.